What is Macassar Ebony?

 Because Macassar Ebony possesses such a distinctive grain pattern, it is critical that proper care be taken when arranging and aligning the veneer.
 This extra attention to detail results in what is referred to as “book-matching” and it is critical because it assures that you receive matching speakers when ordering a pair.

-When you receive a pair of our Level TWO or THREE Bookshelf or Tower Speakers, you are receiving a truly hand-matched set, with the left and right speakers sharing the same grain pattern arranged symmetrically in a mirror image.
+When you receive a pair of our Level THREE Bookshelf or Tower Speakers, you are receiving a truly hand-matched set, with the left and right speakers sharing the same grain pattern arranged symmetrically in a mirror image.

 Unique Look of Real Wood Veneer